 Are you ready to learn some tunes using basic ukulele chords?
-The great news is, learning just a few ukulele chords means you can learn hundreds of songs on uke.
-Once you have your uke in hand, you’ll be cranking out tunes in no time.
+The great news is, learning just a few ukulele chords means you can learn hundreds of easy beginner ukulele songs.
+Once you have your uke in hand, you’ll be cranking out uke songs in no time.
 All you need to do is learn the basics, and get a few easy ukulele chords under your fingers.

 What Basic Ukulele Chords Should I Learn?

-To play the most songs, the most important basic ukulele chords to learn are C, D, G, and Em.
+To play the most songs, the most important basic ukulele chords to learn are C chord, D chord, G chord, and Em chord.
 These set you up to play a ton of songs, and each of them is easy to learn.
 Once you familiarize yourself with these chord diagrams, you can play any one of the easy ukulele songs here, including hits from Bob Dylan, Adele, Tom Petty, Bruce Springsteen, Taylor Swift, and Creedence Clearwater Revival.

-Here’s what those chords look like when written in a chord chart:
+Here’s what those chords look like when written in a ukulele chords chart: